What Is Business Renters Insurance?

 - Workers' Compensation Insurance: This coverage is essential if you have employees.
 If they are injured on the job, workers comp helps cover medical expenses and loss of wages.
 It also protects you from being sued by the employee if the accident or injury was due to negligence.

 - Cyber Liability Insurance: If your business is internet-based or you handle secure customer information consider protecting your business with cyber insurance.

 How Much Does Business Renters Insurance Cost?

-The cost depends on variables such as the age of the building, where it’s located, what the business is, past claims, etc. It averages between $250-$450 per year and it also varies based on the type of policy you choose:
+The cost of insurance coverage depends on variables such as the age of the building, where it’s located, what the business is, past claims, the insurance company, etc. It averages between $250-$450 per year and it also varies based on the type of policy you choose:

 - Actual-Cash Value (ACV): This is a more affordable policy premium.
 However, you will only be reimbursed the cost of replacement or repairs minus the depreciated value of the item.

 - Replacement Cost Policy: This type of insurance policy typically comes with a higher premium, but covers the full cost of either repairing or replacing damaged items and/or property damage.